stolostron/rhacm-docs/governance/create_cert_pol.md

 5. Click **Create**.

-A certificate policy is created and the `CertificatePolicy` definition within it will look similar to the following YAML.
+A certificate policy is created and the `CertificatePolicy` definition within it will look similar to the following YAML:

    ```yaml
    apiVersion: policies.ibm.com/v1alpha1